 As per section 1.2, pulse grazing is not recommended at this time to reduce the abundance of Buffel Grass.
 Therefore, impacts from cattle are likely to be negligible.

 2 Field Component of Ecological Equivalence Monitoring

-Ecological equivalence monitoring (i.e. BioCondition assessments) of permanent monitoring sites were completed in August 2015 (Figure 1).
-The next monitoring event for BioCondition will not be required until 2017.
+Ecological equivalence monitoring (i.e. BioCondition assessments) of permanent monitoring sites was completed in August 2015.
+The next monitoring event for BioCondition is scheduled for August 2017.